joseph-a-levine/authoring/_older/august_2021.md

 That's what we can't do.
 What can we do?

 {% maincolumn "assets/img/af_mort.jpg" "[Source](https://doi.org/10.1016/S2214-109X).
 Between 2003 and 2015, child mortality in Afghanistan fell by 29 percent.
-Maternal mortality fell from 1,140 per 100,000 (>50x the US rate) in 2005 to 638 per 100,000 in 2017." %}
+Maternal mortality fell from 1,140 per 100,000 (>50x the US rate) in 2000 to 427 per 100,000 in 2017." %}

-The US occupation doesn't deserve credit for this as much as the pre-2001 Taliban deserves blame.
-There was so much low-hanging fruit
+The US occupation doesn't deserve credit for this as much as the pre-2001 Taliban government deserves blame.
+There was so much low-hanging fruit that these improvements that progress was inevitable once international aid started to flow into Afghanistan.
+But if aid is cut off and international organizations pull out once again, these trends could head in the wrong direction.

 As Justin Sandfeur of CGD [commented](https://twitter.com/JustinSandefur/status/1430925532477153290), "we don't know how to build nations.
 We do know how to reduce infant and maternal mortality."
 This gets to the heart of why we opposing Taliban rule is important.
-Afghans under the Taliban are worse off: they die younger, their children are sicker, and
+Afghans under the Taliban are worse off: they will die younger, their children will be sicker, and they will have less agency over their own lives.

 ## Contents
 1. [Reading](#books)